duperez/MsSql-data-migration/README.md

 ```
 in your environment folder:

-If you want an specific execution order of your files, just enumerate your files as the example bellow.
+If you want an specific execution order of your files, just enumerate them as the example bellow.

 ```
 00_database_creation.sql